- Home

 Real Estate VAT (IVA)

-Property Tax (CBR)
+Property Tax (Contribuciones)

-Based on the avalúo fiscal (tax assessment).
-2025 rates: exemption up to 26,840,000 CLP, then 1% up to 95,953,200 CLP, and 1.2% above.
-Payable in 4 quarterly installments.
+Based on the avalúo fiscal (tax assessment), which is typically 50-70% of market value.
+2025 rates: exemption up to CLP 26,840,000, then 1% up to CLP 95,953,200, then 1.2% above.
+Payable in 4 quarterly installments (April, June, September, November).

 Tax Optimization